croquet/croquet/historic/sdk/tutorials/0_6_events_pub_sub.md

 - _Model-to-View_ - The event is queued and will be executed by the local view when the current model simulation has finished.

-- _View-to-Model_ - The event is transmitted to the reflector and mirrored to all clients.
+- _View-to-Model_ - The event is transmitted to the reflector and mirrored to all users.
 It will be executed during the next model simulation.

 Note that multiple models and views all can subscribe to the same event.
 The controller will take care of routing the event to each subscriber using the appropriate route.